Trust Your Wedding Vendors

 Trust Highlighted

-Come prepared to your consultation.
 Even if you aren’t sure about your wedding day plans, come prepared with a set of questions to ask during your consultation.
-When you interview a planner, I recommend the list of questions Ohio wedding planner, Emilie Duncan prepared.
-In addition to Emilie’s questions, consider asking about the wedding vendor’s experience in the following areas –
+When you interview a professional wedding planner, I recommend creating a list of questions in advance.

-Be honest and open (quick).
-Every now and then, I can be the queen of “MSU.” ß (Making S#*t Up).
+Every now and then, I can be the queen of “MSU.”
+(Making S#*t Up).
 Instead of having a candid conversation with the other party, I would determine the conversation’s outcome in my head.
 I finally learned that the conversations in my head were much more dramatic than the actual conversation.
 Don’t behave like me, and try the following: Discuss your wedding budget openly before and during the wedding planning process.
 Have a candid conversation with your wedding vendor if you are not happy with the level of communication or the pre-wedding work.
-If you hear feedback from a bridesmaid or another bride, share it with your wedding vendor – s/he will most likely be able to quickly ease your concerns.
+If you hear feedback from a bridesmaid or another bride, share it with your wedding vendor.
+They will most likely be able to quickly ease your concerns.

 SHARE: